dishonesthips/slackdblog/README.md

 Let's store the state of that map in a supervisor channel, using SlackDB.
 On server startup, we'll look inside that channel and pull the state.
 I'll still keep a copy in memory for quick access, but whenever the state is altered, I'll update the local copy as well as the supervisor channel.
 Now, the only channel ID I need is that of the supervisor channel.
 Set it and forget it.

+And that's it.
+All that's left now is to write the library.
+Luckily, I already did that for you and you can find it (here)[https://github.com/azohra/SlackDB].